 (f) Any relevant evidence of rehabilitation or lack thereof;

+(g) Relationship of the crime and the capacity to care for children;

+(h) Current and future needs of the child to be placed and the probable affect that the conviction would have on the Foster/Pre-Adoptive parent’(s) ability to fulfill those needs;

+(i) The relationship, if any, between the Foster/Pre-Adoptive parent(s) and the child to be placed in the home;

+(j) The opinion of community members; and

-(g) Any other relevant information, including information submitted by the candidate or requested by the hiring authority..
+(k) Any other relevant information, including information submitted by the disqualifying person or the Foster/Pre-Adoptive parent(s).

-Information considered pursuant to 110 CMR 18.11(g) may include documentation from the candidate’s criminal justice official, if not already supplied pursuant to 110 CMR 18.10(1), or treating professional or other knowledgeable source, such as, the police, courts, or prosecuting attorneys. .
+Information considered pursuant to 110 CMR 18.11(j) may include documentation from the disqualifying person, the disqualifying person’s criminal justice official, if not already supplied pursuant to 110 CMR 18.10(1), or treating professional or other knowledgeable source, such as, the police, courts, or prosecuting attorneys. .